ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Levien, Raph, *With Undefined Behavior, Anything is Possible*, 2018-08-17, ([https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html](https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html))

-Some countries have various laws and regulations on cryptography, and they have changed over the years.
-Let's look at the US as an example.
-The export of cryptographic technology and devices from the United States was severely restricted until 1992.
-More recently the US has required email notifications for many uses of encryption technology.
-In 2021 the US rule was further relaxed, so that open source software projects only need to provide a notification if they use "non-standard cryptography".
-Generally you should use standard well-vetted cryptographic algorithms and protocols anyway, so for many open source software projects this eliminates the notification requirement when exporting from the US.
-See the

 Linux Foundation, *Understanding Open Source Technology & US Export Controls*, 2021-07-19, <https://www.linuxfoundation.org/tools/understanding-us-export-controls-with-open-source-projects/>)

 Loukides, Mike, *Revisiting “What Is DevOps”*, 2014-06-30 ([http://radar.oreilly.com/2014/06/revisiting-what-is-devops.html](http://radar.oreilly.com/2014/06/revisiting-what-is-devops.html))